W.R.: Mysteries of the Organism: Tuli Kupferberg

-Poet and performance artist Tuli Kupferberg of the band The Fugs, dressed as a soldier, parodies war and the sexual nature of human fascination with guns by stalking affluent New Yorkers on the street and masturbating his toy rifle.
+Poet and performance artist Tuli Kupferberg of the band The Fugs, dressed as a soldier, parodies war and the sexual nature of some peoples' fascination with guns by stalking affluent New Yorkers on the street and masturbating his toy rifle.
 The scene is set to The Fugs' 1965 song "Kill for Peace".
 As part of the film's climax, the gun masturbation imagery is intercut with other orgasmic sequences.
 This segment highlights Reich's ideas that sexual frustration and violence are connected.

 Artists

 Artist Betty Dodson discusses her experiences in drawing acts of masturbation, as well as her discussions within consciousness raising groups about female sexual response.
 The Dodson sequences are relatively straightforward documentary interviews; Dodson's large scale drawing of a man masturbating dominates the background of the shots.
 This segment illustrates a freer attitude toward sexuality.

-New York artist Nancy Godfrey was among a loose group called Plaster Casters, who were known for taking plaster casts of rock stars penises.
+New York artist Nancy Godfrey was among a loose group called Plaster Casters, who were known for taking plaster casts of rock stars' penises.
 In a meeting with Jim Buckley, co-founder-editor of the porn magazine Screw, Godfrey makes a plaster cast of Buckley's erect penis as a documentary part of the film.
 The soundtrack features another song by The Fugs, "I'm Gonna Kill Myself Over Your Dead Body", with Tuli Kupferberg satirically mimicking John Wayne in his a cappella vocals.

 This scene was a point of contention for censors.
 On UK video prints Buckley's penis is covered with psychedelic colors added in editing (the cinema version was unusually approved fully uncut).